nstratos/stoneshard-talent-calculator/README.md

 - **Selecting Ability Trees**: Use **Ctrl + Click** (Windows/Linux) or **Cmd + Click** (Mac) to select multiple ability trees.
 You can also use **Shift + Click** to select a range.
 - **Choosing Abilities**: **Right-click** an ability to select it, click again to refund it.
 On PC, you may also use **Left-click** to refund an ability.
-- **Viewing Toolips**: On touch devices, tap and hold on an ability to reveal its tooltip.
+- **Viewing Tooltips**: On touch devices, tap and hold on an ability to reveal its tooltip.
 Tap on the tooltip to dismiss it.
 On PC, the tooltips are shown when hovering the mouse over each ability.
 - **Exporting Builds**: Click **Export**, then use the **Copy** button to copy your build code to the clipboard.
 - **Importing Builds**: Paste your build code and click **Import**.
 You can also import a build directly via the URL by appending `?build=<your_code>`.
 - **Sharing Builds**: Click the **Share** button to generate a shareable URL.